decipher3114/WSAUtils/README.md

 Run Setup Configuration first time.<br />
 Follow instructions from script.

+Note: This script wont work for WSA versions below 2204.40000.15.0 <br />
+Please update WSA to Android 12.

 # ADB

 I am not the author of ADB.<br />